askeron/awesome-rc3/README.md

 # awesome link list for #rc3
-As we all are waiting at home for the rc3 to start, there is no wiki yet and I thought we could collect all rc3 related links, that are not on the official link list.
+As we all are waiting at home for the rc3 to start, there is no wiki yet and I thought we could collect all rc3 related linkst.
 Feel free to start a pull request.

 ## rc3 itself